libretro/libretro-database/README.md

 ## Repository Contents

-The repository contains many constituent databases that are compiled into `.rdb` files used by RetroArch. _(Note: several items described below are not compiled into RetroArch's game database files, e.g. Cheats, but are described here because they reside within the github database repository.)_ [EDIT: NOTE, separate into "Game Information Databases", ??"Functional/Maintenance", "Other"]??
+The repository contains game information databases that are compiled into `.rdb` files used by RetroArch, cheat code files, and management/admin files and scripts.
+The non-exhaustive list below serves as a guide to various folders/files in the repository.

 - [`cht`](cht) Cheat codes to various games, collected from any available source on the web including by manual contributions by users who haved used RetroArch's built-in [memory address/value search feature](https://docs.libretro.com/guides/cheat-codes/#retroarch-new-cheat-code-searching) to construct new cheat codes.
+Game-specific cheat files remain in plain text format, can be loaded by the user in RetroArch, and are not part of a compilation process like the game information databases.
 - [`cursors`](cursors) Provides methods in order to query the playlists
-- [`dat`](dat) Customized DAT files maintained by the libretro team, including items that do/did not have contemporary documentation by upstream catalogging groups, e.g. "Virtual Console" variants of SNES games and non-generalized cores (Cave Story, Doom, etc).
-Also includes some imports from upstream groups in order to establish precedence in the compilation, e.g. GameCube data from GameTDB.
+- [`dat`](dat) Customized DAT files maintained by the libretro team, including items that do/did not have contemporary documentation by upstream catalogging groups, e.g. "Virtual Console" variants of SNES games and monolithic non-generalized cores (Cave Story, Doom, Quake, etc).
+Also includes some bulk imports from upstream groups in order to establish precedence in the compilation, e.g. GameCube data from GameTDB.
 - [`metadat`](metadat) Various metadata and third-party DATs.
 Examples:
   - [`bbfc`](metadat/bbfc) British Board of Film Classification's ratings for age-appropriateness
   - [`elspa`](metadat/elspa) Age-appropriateness/content ratings from the Entertainment and Leisure Software Publishers Association aka the Association for UK Interactive Entertainment ("Ukie")
   - [`hacks`](metadat/hacks) Data for modified (or "hacked") versions of commercially released games.
-These data are set by direct manual commits on the Libretro Github.
+Many of these data are set by direct manual commits on the Libretro Github.
   - [`homebrew`](metadat/homebrew) Data for non-officially-published games created by independent creators/programmers
   - [`libretro-dats`](metadat/libretro-dats) Ad hoc databases for items that were/are not covered by upstream database groups.
 Currently only fan translations of SNES games, and an FDS dat that includes Virtual Console variants.
   - [`no-intro`](metadat/no-intro) Bulk import from upstream No-Intro databases.
 Generally non-disc-based systems.
   - [`redump`](metadat/redump) Bulk import from upstream Redump databases.
 Generally disc-based systems.
+  - [`tosec`](metadat/tosec) Bulk import from upstream TOSEC databases.
   - And more
 - [`rdb`](rdb) The compiled RetroArch database files
 - [`scripts`](scripts) Various scripts that are used to maintain the database files